 If a tenant continues their residence after the expiration or termination of the lease agreement, without consent or permission from the landlord, the landlord may start the eviction proceedings through court and recover any rent or damages.
-If the rental property is located within an eviction controlled jurisdiction, the landlord should either consult with an attorney or contact the local housing agency for exact requirements.
+If the rental property is located within an eviction-controlled jurisdiction, the landlord should either consult with an attorney or contact the local housing agency for exact requirements.

 How much notice is required in order to evict my tenant?

-A 3-day written notice is required before a landlord may file an eviction action in court.
+In accordance with landlord-tenant law California, a 3-day written notice is required before a landlord may file an eviction action in court.
 However, notices may differ based on the situation.

 (1) If the situation is concerning non-payment of rent, the notice must specify the amount owed in rent only.
 The total may not include any other fees such as late charges, interest, or damages.
 This notice will give the tenant three days to pay or quit.